List of Croatian submissions for the Academy Award for Best International Feature Film

 Croatia has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1992.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was introduced for non-English speaking films, and has been given annually since.
 Croatia unsuccessfully tried to submit a film in 1991 while the country was in the process of achieving international recognition.

-As of 2025, Croatia has submitted thirty-five films, but none of them have been nominated.
+As of 2026, Croatia has submitted thirty-six films, but none of them have been nominated.